apache/pulsar/site/docs/latest/concerns/PartitionedTopics.md

 #### Custom message router

-To use a custom message router, you need to provide an implementation of the {% javadoc MessageRouter client com.yahoo.pulsar.client.api.MessageRouter %} interface, which has just one `choosePartition` method:
+To use a custom message router, you need to provide an implementation of the {% javadoc MessageRouter client org.apache.pulsar.client.api.MessageRouter %} interface, which has just one `choosePartition` method:

 ```java
 public interface MessageRouter extends Serializable {